PINPOINTING MESSIAH’S BIRTHPLACE

 - The newborn was God Incarnate—the promised Messiah.

-God entrusted shepherds with the incredible announcement that prophecy had been fulfilled.
+God entrusted shepherds with the far-reaching announcement that prophecy had been fulfilled.
 Messiah was born in the very location pinpointed by the prophet Micah; and, the shepherds told everyone they met.

 After more than two millennia, we, who grasp the significance of the Nativity, should also be eager to share that life-changing message with the world.
 The best response to the Good News is still to tell everyone you know!